bigscience-workshop/bigscience/train/tr8-104B-wide/README.md

 - doubled GBS (Global batch size)
 - changed lr and min-lr
 - doubled batch size rampup to 32 from 16, since PP=32 and we can't stretch bs=16 over 32 gpus.

+Later during experiments changed to `--adam-beta2 0.95` as it proved to train faster.

+Additionally Corby Rosset suggested we try a more numerically stable self-attention version, which was implemented [here](https://github.com/bigscience-workshop/Megatron-DeepSpeed/pull/118).
+Note, that hasn't been merged into the `main` tree, it's currently only in the `tr8-104B` branch of Meg-DS

 everything else is the same.